Choose your primary industry to get started:

 If you’re a sole proprietor or independent contractor without any employees, you usually aren’t required by law to get workers’ comp.

-However, the construction industry is often regulated differently and you might be required to have coverage before you take any jobs.
+However, the construction industry is often regulated differently and you might be required to have coverage before you take a job.

-If you’re a sole proprietor or independent contractor with employees, you’ll probably need to get workers’ compensation for them unless you work in Texas.
+If you’re a sole proprietor or independent contractor with employees, you may need to get workers’ compensation for them.

 Learn more about workers’ compensation for contractors.

-Workers’ compensation only provides financial help for injuries that happen at work.
+Workers’ compensation provides financial help for injuries that happen at work or work-related illnesses.

-Disability insurance covers injuries that happen outside of work and is divided into short-term and long-term disability.
+Disability insurance usually covers injuries that happen outside of work.

 Disability insurance is typically optional and costs are often shared between the employer and employee.